mikepugh/AngularGeoFire/README.md

 bower install angularGeoFire
 ````

-In your app, include the Firebase and GeoFire libraries (technically AngularGeoFire doesn't really depend on AngularFire but you'll probably want to use it.
+In your app, include the Firebase and GeoFire libraries (technically AngularGeoFire doesn't depend on AngularFire but you'll probably want to use it).
 GeoFire stores data redundantly so you'll want to keep the objects you store with it (via $insertByLocWithId method) down to a minimum, preferrably just the id and then you'd use AngularFire to perform a look-up of the object's data using the id queried with GeoFire.

 ````
 <script src="//cdn.firebase.com/v0/firebase.js"></script>